stanislaw/cantango_editor/README.md

 bundle update
 ```

-### Set up valid ??? you're gonna have in your app
+### Set up models, types, groups and actions you're gonna have in your app

-To understand Cantango's permission_engine's options better please see: [](https://github.com/kristianmandrup/cantango/wiki/Permissions)
+To understand Cantango's permission_engine's options better please see wiki on Cantango's [Permissions](https://github.com/kristianmandrup/cantango/wiki/Permissions).

 Create file cantango_editor.rb in config/initializers and write there: